Gladiator (2000 film): Critical response

-Critics also praised Scott's directing and the visual style of the film.
-Manohla Dargis of LA Weekly commended Scott's state of the art filmmaking and expressed admiration for the film's "breathtaking, brutal lyricism".
+Several critics also praised Scott's directing and the visual style of the film.
+Manohla Dargis of LA Weekly commended Scott's state-of-the-art filmmaking and expressed admiration for the film's "breathtaking, brutal lyricism".
 Entertainment Weekly called the opening battle sequence "extraordinary", and described Scott as a "visual artist at his most deluxe."
 Michael Wilmington of The Chicago Tribune called Gladiator "visually electrifying".
-In addition to Crowe's acting and Scott's directing, reviewers also applauded John Mathieson's cinematography, Arthur Max's production design, and the musical score composed by Hans Zimmer and Lisa Gerrard.
-(Note: Attributed to multiple references:
+In addition to Crowe's acting and Scott's directing, some reviewers also applauded John Mathieson's cinematography, Arthur Max's production design, and the musical score composed by Hans Zimmer and Lisa Gerrard.
+(Note: Attributed to multiple references:)